coreboot/coreboot/util/autoport/readme.md

 you can skip argument `--make_logs` to reuse the same logs

-* At this point the new board is added to the tree but don't flash it yet as it will brick you machine.
-Instead keep this new port and logs from `util/autoport/logs` somewhere safe
+* At this point the new board is added to the tree but don't flash it yet as it will brick your machine.
+Instead keep this new port and the logs from `util/autoport/logs` somewhere safe.

 * Disassemble your laptop and locate flash chip <http://flashrom.org/Technology>
 is a great resource.
-Flash chip is usually in `SOIC-8` (2x4 pins) or `SOIC-16` (2x8 chips).
+The flash chip is usually in `SOIC-8` (2x4 pins) or `SOIC-16` (2x8 chips).
 You'll probably have several candidates.
 Look up what's written on them and look up what's this chip on the web.

-* Once you know what's the chip is, get external flasher and read it.
+* Once you know what's the chip is, get an external flasher and read it.
 Twice.
 Compare the results and retry if they differ.
-Save the result somewhere safe, in preference copy to read-only storage as backup.
+Save the result somewhere safe, in preference copy it to read-only storage as backup.

 * Compile coreboot with console enabled (EHCI debug or serial if present are recommended)

-* For recent intel chipsets you need to avoid overwriting ME firmware.
+* For recent Intel chipsets you need to avoid overwriting ME firmware.
 Recommended procedure is (replace 8 with your flash size in MiB):

 		cp backup.rom flash.rom